-The District adopts an annual appropriated budget for both its General Fund and its Debt Service Fund.
+The District adopts an annual appropriated budget for its General and Debt Service Funds.
 A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.

 The basic governmental fund financial statements can be found on pages 11-15 of this report.